Nursing Mother / Lactation Rooms - Human Resources at Ohio State

 1810 College Rd., Room 250G

 Room is locked.
-Contact Assistant to the Deans for access code.
+Contact the Admissions & Scheduling Coordinator for access code.

 Parker Food Science Building